damonitor/damo/USAGE.md

 are same to what the [kernel
 documentation](https://docs.kernel.org/mm/damon/design.html#filters) lists.

-If the filter is for memory except the given type, `none` keyword can be given before the `<type>` part.
+If the filter is for memory except the given type, `non` keyword can be given before the `<type>` part.
 For example,

 - `reject young`: Reject applying the DAMOS action to young pages.
 In other words, apply the action to non-young pages only.
-- `reject none young`: Reject applying the DAMOS action to none-young pages.
+- `reject non young`: Reject applying the DAMOS action to none-young pages.
   In other words, apply the action to young pages only.
-- `reject none addr 1234 56678`: Reject applying the DAMOS action to address ranges except 1234-5678.
+- `reject non addr 1234 56678`: Reject applying the DAMOS action to address ranges except 1234-5678.
 In other words, apply the action to only 1234-5678 address range.

-To use multiple filters, users can use multiple `--snapshot_damos_filter`.
+To use multiple filters, users can use multiple `--damos_filter`.
 For example,

 ```
 --damos_filter allow anon --damos_filter reject memcg user.slice/workloads/foo